 United Nations | 2015

-The Sustainable Development Goals (SDGs) were developed at the United Nations Conference on Sustainable Development, held in Rio de Janeiro, Brazil, 2012.
-The purpose was to create a set of global goals, related with the environmental, political and economic challenges that we face as humanity.
+The Sustainable Development Goals (SDGs) were developed at the United Nations Conference on Sustainable Development in Rio de Janeiro, Brazil 2012.
+The purpose was to create a set of global goals related to the environmental, political and economic challenges we face as humanity.

-The SDGs are a commitment that seeks to address the most urgent problems of the world and they are all interrelated.
-They are a universal call to action to respond sustainably against the threat of climate change, having a positive impact in the way we manage our fragile natural resources, promoting peace and inclusive societies, to reduce inequalities and contribute to the prosperity of economies.
+The SDGs are a commitment that seeks to address the world’s most urgent problems, and they are all interrelated.
+They are a universal call to action to respond sustainably against the threat of climate change, positively impacting how we manage our fragile natural resources, promoting peace and inclusive societies, reducing inequalities and contributing to the prosperity of economies.